NFL Trade Rumors: Green Bay Packers Trying To Land Kansas City Chiefs Pass Rusher Dee Ford

 The Green Bay Packers could be closing in on pass rushing specialist Dee Ford, with rumors indicating that they are trying to work out a deal with the Kansas City Chiefs.

 The Chiefs had already placed the franchise tag on Ford, but The Sporting News reported that they are open to trading him if the price is right.
-The Packers are reportedly trying to land a deal for the talented but now ill-fitting linebacker, though it’s not clear how serious the discussions are going.
+The Packers are reportedly trying to land a deal for the talented, but now ill-fitting linebacker, though it’s not clear how serious the discussions are going.

 As the report noted, Ford could be an odd man out in the new defensive scheme for the Chiefs.
 After the team fired defensive coordinator Bob Sutton and hired Steve Spagnuolo as a replacement, they are likely switching to a 4-3, Spagnuolo’s specialty.
 Ford is a better fit as an outside linebacker in a 3-4 defense, however, which has left him as potential trade bait for the team.